 It is important to address decay on baby teeth as well as adult teeth as they maintain the space for adult teeth to come through.
 If they are removed (prematurely), it can result in space loss and crowding of the teeth.

 Signs of Decay

-Early tooth decay is usually identified by white spots (which can’t be removed with brushing) signalling that the enamel is starting to break down which can progress to brown spots on teeth
+- Early tooth decay is usually identified by white spots (which can’t be removed with brushing) signaling that the enamel is starting to break down which can progress to brown spots on teeth

 Treatment for tooth decay

 Maintaining regular dental appointments at Kiddies Dental Care means we can identify the early stages of tooth decay and prevent them from progressing.
 Your dentist or oral health therapist can recommend pastes (Tooth Mousse) or regular visits to apply a concentrated fluoride to help the teeth remineralise and become stronger.
 In some cases, early decay can be cleaned out and a FISSURE SEALANT can be applied (usually on the chewing surfaces of the back teeth) to prevent the need for a filling.